Trend Report 2020 – 2030

+The essential summary of Part One of my Trend Report 2019 was that people will now invest their time, money and energy only into brands and organisations that they implicitly trust.
+The principles of fast fashion, throwaway culture and greed-is-good are increasingly being rejected.
+Instead, I’m suggesting that, as people seek more comfort and control, something of a flight to the familiar is on.
 In short, the place of the home as a still point amid the noise, a place to restore and replenish, will become ever more vital.
 More so than ever will it be less an externally facing show-space than an acutely personal place for reflection, retreat and a degree of introspection.

-The idea of wellbeing coming home was referred to at some length in Part One, and its active realisation on the home front will be multi-faceted: the private zones of the home, bedrooms and bathrooms, will become the focus of attention as the business surrounding sleep explodes; the use of everything from plants to paint (Check out niche brands like Airlite), to combat pollution will soar; and in a pragmatic response, every shade of green will grow in popularity on the paint charts of lust as urban dwellers try to recreate a sense of interior solace by any means possible — green being the soothing salve of the spectrum.
+The idea of wellbeing coming home was referred to at some length in Part One, and its active realisation on the home front will be multi-faceted.
+The private zones of the home — bedrooms and bathrooms — will become the focus of attention as the business surrounding sleep explodes.
+The use of everything from plants to paint, to combat pollution will soar.
+Check out niche brands like Airlite.
+And in a pragmatic response, every shade of green will grow in popularity on the paint charts of lust as urban dwellers try to recreate a sense of interior solace by any means possible.
+Green being the soothing salve of the spectrum.

 The things that we touch everyday can add joy to our lives and emotional value to our environments.
 As such, despite the intensity of our digital age, we still instinctively acknowledge the power of touch and increasingly crave it at home.
 Why?
 Because we are physical, sensory beings with a primal need to surround ourselves with surfaces that thrill our fingertips or tempt our toes.
 In fact, tactile stimulation, whether being hugged or stroking a pet, triggers oxytocin, the love hormone; it also lowers cortisol levels, reducing anxiety and stress.
 It is the language of compassion, helping us bond and connect with others.
 After all, even when we talk of sending a text or email, we refer to it as ‘keeping in touch’!